Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 #### Another important message to hear, in an empathic way, is silence.

-You see if we're using nonviolent communication, and we learn how to empathically connect with what is going on in other people, at any given moment.
+You see if we're using Nonviolent Communication, and we learn how to empathically connect with what is going on in other people, at any given moment.
 The other person can't not communicate with us, because even silence is a very loud, powerful message.
 One example of this occurred when some parents heard me speak on the radio.

 They called on the telephone and ask if I would be willing to see their 24 year old daughter.
 They told me she was in a mental hospital and she just sat very depressed all day long staring at the floor.